 List out the needs and ideas and do some research with your customers.
 Talk to at least 10 of them to understand their pain point and chalk out an action plan based on the research.

-Find out if the USP that you have arrived on is marketable, memorable, solves the pain-point of the customer, and most importantly feasible + profitable.
+Find out if the USP for your online business that you have arrived on is marketable, memorable, solves the pain-point of the customer, and most importantly feasible + profitable.

-Start working on your USP and market it to your customers.
+Start working on your USP for your small business and market it to your customers.
 Use it as a quality standard.

 The work doesn’t end there yet.
-You must keep monitoring how your customers are reacting to your USP and what your competitors are doing to up their game.
+Also, you must keep monitoring how your customers are reacting to your USP and what your competitors are doing to up their game.

 For most Indian businesses, today, collecting payments online is a major hurdle.
 There are several technical hurdles a business may have to overcome to finally start accepting payments online.